 14. Guarantees a.
-Are there any guarantees or warranties for any of the following: (i) Electrical work No (ii) Roofing No (iii) Central heating Yes (iv) National House Building Council (NHBC) No (v) Damp course No (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): c.
-Are there any outstanding claims under any of the guarantees listed above?
+Are there any guarantees or warranties for any of the following: (i) Electrical work No (ii) Roofing No (iii) Central heating No (iv) National House Building Council (NHBC) No (v) Damp course No (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No b.
+If you have answered 'yes' or 'with title d to which the guarantee(s) relate(s): eeds', please give details of the work or installations C. Are there any outstanding claims under any of the guarantees listed above?
 No If you have answered yes, please give details: 15.
-Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
-No If you have answered yes, please give de tails:
+Boundaries So far as you are aware, has any bounda moved in the last 10 years? ry of your property been No If you have answered yes, please give de tails:

 16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
 No b. that affects your property in some other way?
 No C. that requires you to do any maintenance, repairs or improvements to your property?
 No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
 Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
-I ACCEPT 🗹 Name e: Gary McCombie Date: 04/12/2024
+I ACCEPT 🗹 Name e: Brian Davidson Date: 13/03/2025